 - Choosing healthy foods can also have a good impact on BPH symptom management.
 Foods you should include in an enlarged prostate diet include fruits, vegetables, beans, nuts, and grains.
 Cold water fish that are high in Omega-3 fatty acids are also recommended for BPH management.
 These fish include salmon, tuna, or halibut.

-- Not only does BPH make men feel like they have to urinate all the time, it also makes it hard to urinate or to empty the bladder completely.
+- Not only does BPH make men feel like they have to urinate all the time, but it also makes it hard to urinate or to empty the bladder completely.
 If you are having trouble emptying your bladder completely you can try a technique called double voiding.
 Double voiding is when you wait a few seconds after urinating and then try again to make sure you emptied your bladder completely.
 You should also make this a regular routine of BPH management before going to bed or leaving the house to avoid any frustrations.
 If double voiding isn't working for you there is benign prostatic hyperplasia urinary retention medication that relaxes the bladder neck muscles.